cyberboy666/_transcribe_/hardware/README.md

 ## assemble guide :

+- i soldered the resistors, capicitors, diodes and regulator first, then the ics(/sockets) and pin headers, then the jacks
+- i used pin sockets to attach the pro-micro and usb host to board in detatchable way (helpful for debugging) but this is up to you

 blah blah blah

 IF USING USB_HOST_MIDI YOU __MUST CUT A TRACE__ ON THE BOARD ! heres how - ...